aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/missing-features-of-docx4j-in-aspose-words/track-changes-in-documents-using-aspose-words/_index.md

 ﻿---
-title: Track Changes in Documents – Aspose.Words for Java
+title: Track Changes in Documents
+second_title: Aspose.Words for Java
 articleTitle: Track Changes in Documents
 linktitle: Track Changes in Documents
 description: "Track changes in documents.
 Docx4j does not provide an opportunity to track changes in a document."